 Highway 1 Corridor in Tam Valley Transportation Resilience

-SB1 Adaptation Planning Grant: Initial Case Study
+SB1 Adaptation Planning Grant: Final Case Study

 Lead Agency and Partnerships

-Climate impacts are mostly driven by sea level rise considerations, however, the flooding of the pathway and the loss of key transit corridors for buses, shuttles, pedestrians, and bicyclists will also impact GHG emissions.
+Climate impacts are mostly driven by sea level rise considerations, however, the flooding of the pathway and the loss of key transit corridors for buses, shuttles, pedestrians, and bicyclists will also continue to impact GHG emissions.

-The project is funded through the Caltrans SB1 funds with a local match from the Transportation Authority of Marin and the Flood Control Zone No. 3.
-The total project budget is $515,000 with matches totaling $115,000 and with $400,000 coming from SB1.
+The project was funded through a $400,000 grant from theCaltrans SB1 Adaptation Planning Grant Program and a local match totaling $115,000 from the Transportation Authority of Marin and the Flood Control Zone No. 3.
+The total project budget was $515,00.

-This project builds upon completed sea level rise and flood studies and projects funded by the County of Marin, State Coastal Conservancy’s Climate Ready Grant Program, Flood Control Zone No. 3, and Marin County Parks Measure A funds.
+This project built upon completed sea level rise and flood studies and projects funded by the County of Marin, State Coastal Conservancy’s Climate Ready Grant Program, Flood Control Zone No. 3, and Marin County Parks Measure A funds.

 Research and Data

-The process itself is fairly replicable, but depends on community support and partnerships.
+The process itself is fairly replicable, but dependent on community support and partnerships.
 Other local jurisdictions struggling to prepare their communities and their major statewide transportation assets for the impacts of climate change, sea level rise, and flooding may benefit from replicating Marin County’s efforts.